NicolasArthurDev/NicolasArthurDev/README.md

 **Systems Validation Analyst**
 Jtech (Veolia) · 2021 – Present
 - Developed and maintained PostgreSQL scripts for automated validation of enterprise systems
-- Automated reporting and support tasks with Python and Shell
+- Automated internal tasks using Python and Shell Script
-- Participated in Agile development cycles and task coordination
+- Participated in Agile sprint cycles and task coordination
-- Contributed to the evolution of internal chatbot tools using Java and NLP logic
+- Improved internal chatbot tools using Java and NLP
-- Currently focusing on data analysis and AI-based automation
+- Currently focused on data analysis, automation, and AI-based internal tools

 ---